-Gro oup
+Gro up

-2020 2019
+2021 2020

 S\$'000 S\$'000

-Trade receivables 8,318 9,304
+Trade receivables 13,211 8,318

-Management fee and other service income receivable - 145
+Management fee and other service income receivable 216

-Loss allowance (963) (956)
+Loss allowance (1,182) (963)

-7,355 8,493
+12,245 7,355

-Included in trade receivables is an amount of S\$175,000 (2019: S\$Nil) due from joint ventures (Note 6).
+Included in trade receivables is an amount of S\$643,000 (2020: S\$175,000) due from related parties and joint ventures (Note 6).
 No allowance has been made against this amount.

-The average credit period on sale of goods is 32 days (2019: 31 days).
+The average credit period on sale of goods is 28 days (2020: 32 days).
 No interest is charged on the overdue trade receivables.
 Loss allowance for trade receivables has been measured at an amount equal to lifetime expected credit losses (ECL).
 The ECL on trade receivables are estimated using a provision matrix by reference to past default experience of the debtor and analysis of the debtor's current financial position, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast direction of conditions at the reporting date.